St. Peter’s Church to Celebrate the Return of the Marquis de Lafayette

 Peter Legeaux (or Legaux)

-1748-1827 -- No record exists of his having served in the Continental Army outside of the record from the Sons of the American Revolution.
-Burial plot unknown.
+Born 1748, died 1827 -- No record exists of his having served in the Continental Army outside of the record from the Sons of the American Revolution which have him in the Philadelphia Continental Army.
+He was from Montgomery County.
+Burial plot unknown, but as far as is known he is buried in the St. Peter’s graveyard.

-Geraldus (Gerhard) Richard Schlatter entered the Army of the colonists during the War of the Revolution.
-In 1777, he was a Captain in the 1st Company of the 2nd Battalion of the Philadelphia County Militia, Germantown Township (Upper District).
+Geraldus (Gerhard) Richard Schlatter entered the army of the colonists during the War of the Revolution.
+Originally a lieutenant, in 1777, he was a Captain in the 1st Company of the 2nd Battalion of the Philadelphia County Militia, Germantown Township (Upper District).
 He was Adjutant in what was called the "Flying Camp," and fought in the Battles of Princeton, Brandywine, and Germantown.
+The Sons of the American Revolution have him listed as being buried in the St. Peter’s graveyard.

-Gerhard's father, the Reverend Michael Schlatter served the High German Reformed Christian Congregations of Falkner Schwamp, Schip Bach (Skippack) and Weit Marsch (Whitemarsh), which were organized before the present Lutheran Church.
-Rev. Schlatter, a friend of Dr. Muhlenberg, often preached in Barren Hill when the congregation met at the home of William Dewees to worship before the church (St. Peter's) was built.
+His father, the Reverend Michael Schlatter, served the High German Reformed Christian Congregations of Falkner Schwamp, Schip Bach (Skippack) and Weit Marsch (Whitemarsh), which were organized before the present Lutheran Church.
+Rev. Schlatter, a friend of Dr. Henry Muhlenberg (founder of St. Peter’s), often preached in Barren Hill when the congregation met at the home of William Dewees to worship before the first St. Peter’s church was built in 1761.

 The Oneida Scouts (1)